s3557584/IoT-Assignment-3/README.md

 FUNCTIONAL SPECIFICATIONS OF ONLINE CAR SHARE SYSTEM

-Three types of logins: Admin, Manager and Engineer
+	Three types of logins: Admin, Manager and Engineer

-Lay out of the Admin menu page
+	The layout of the Admin menu page

-Database and the tables in order to store info
+	Database and the tables to store info

-RESTful API
+	RESTful API